duclairdeugoue/duclairdeugoue/README.md

 <div align="center">

-**"Code is like humor.
-When you have to explain it, it's bad." - Cory House**
+**"The best way to predict the future is to create it." - Building scalable solutions, one commit at a time.**

-Made with ❤️ and lots of ☕ by Duclair Deugoue
+Made with ❤️ and lots of ☕ by Duclair Deugoue | Senior FullStack Developer & Tech Lead

 </div>